Meet Me Halfway: Music video

 The music video was confirmed by will.i.am to be directed by Ben Mor (director of "I Gotta Feeling").
 "This is a very different type of video ...
 'Boom Boom Pow' was very futuristic and 'I Gotta Feeling' had a party vibe, but this is more artistic video.
 It's very arty."
 The video premiered on October 12, 2009.
 It was released onto the iTunes Music store on October 13, 2009.

 The video features the members in different parts of the Solar System.
-The video opens on a road in the middle of a desert panning up to the cosmic sky which shifts to scenes of each of the members singing in different locations of space: Fergie lies in the middle of a lush, green jungle, apl.de.ap levitates on a desert planet in nomadic clothing, will.i.am rides an elephant on a moon of Jupiter and Taboo glides around the Sun in a spacesuit.
+The video opens on a road in the middle of a desert panning up to the cosmic sky which shifts to scenes of each of the members singing in different locations of space: Fergie (in an Alberta Ferretti dress from fall 2004) lies in the middle of a lush, green jungle, apl.de.ap levitates on a desert planet in nomadic clothing, will.i.am rides an elephant on a moon of Jupiter and Taboo glides around the Sun in a spacesuit.
 Apl takes out a map and will.i.am uses a compass to search for a path to the other members.
 After a while, will.i.am finds a dial that reveals gateways for each of the members to go through.
 All the members use a stargate and turn into shooting stars, and land on the planet (presumably Earth because it is a mix of all the different places were the singers are and is a halfway of all the locations in the video), with the road in the middle of the desert.
 This is the first video of the album that does not end with the phrase "The E.N.D."